 Master of Science Clinical Nutrition and Dietetic Internship: Graduation Requirements

 Once admitted to the Integrated MS in Clinical Nutrition and Dietetic Internship program, students will need to successfully complete the required 48 credit hours for graduation.
 This includes a minimum of 1,200 hours of supervised practice experience.
 Students must meet the following in order to graduate and have the degree conferred

 - Maintain a cumulative GPA of 3.0 or greater

 - Successfully complete all didactic coursework

-- Successfully complete all 1,200 hours of supervised experience
+- Successfully complete all required supervised experience hours

-- Successfully complete all requirements of the thesis/non-thesis research experience
+- Successfully complete all requirements of the Master’s research project

 - Pass the Rush University Interprofessional course

 - Complete a minimum of 16 contact hours of approved professional or community service

 MS in Clinical Nutrition and Dietetic Internship: In order to be eligible to take the registration exam for dietitians administered by the Commission on Dietetic Registration, students must fulfill all requirements of the MS in Clinical Nutrition and Dietetic Internship to receive a verification statement.
 Students must complete all MS in Clinical Nutrition and Dietetic Internship program requirements within 31.5 months from the time they began the program.